 We live in a culture that has a poor understanding of mental health, but here’s a really simple rule of thumb.
 Any time you want to say it’s not hard to be mentally healthy, consider whether you would say the same thing to someone who broke a leg.
 Would you suggest that they could heal by simply “getting over it?”
 Or adding some light exercise?
 No!

-And you definitely wouldn’t suggest that the way to heal a broken leg is to break it again.
-That’s the equivalent of telling someone who has an eating disorder that they should eat, not eat, or exercise their way out of their eating disorder.
+And you definitely wouldn’t suggest that the way to heal a broken leg is to heal it by themselves.
+That’s essentially what happens when someone suggests that a person who has an eating disorder should eat, not eat, or exercise their way out of their eating disorder.
 That’s just not how it works.

 - can’t you see how bad you look right now?